 Interpersonal Meditation (IPM) was the subject of an experimental workshop I ran in Los Angeles in 2005 (and subsequently of a working group I organized in Boulder in 2009).
 Consisting of a series of eye contact exercises, I found IPM to be a powerful way to diminish interpersonal blocks, deepen social consciousness and connection, and create group cohesion.

-Though the class no longer runs, I maintain this page so as to make available descriptions of the IPM exercises so that others might try them in their own groups, social gatherings, and professional activities.
+Though the workshop no longer runs, I maintain this page so as to make available descriptions of the IPM exercises so that others might try them in their own groups, social gatherings, and professional activities.

 I particularly recommend experimenting with Verbal IPM and Moving IPM.

-(Also see my research proposal regarding sustained eye contact as a potentially effective treatment for social anxiety.
+(Also see my research proposal regarding sustained eye contact as a hypothetical treatment for social anxiety.
 And for those interested in the use of eye contact in therapy, note that Stan Tatkin, Diana Fosha, and Systems-Centered Therapy all, I've been told, make at least some use of conscious eye contact in therapy settings.
 See too, this study on "impaired fixation to eyes" in children diagnosed with bipolar disorder.)

 Rotating Silent IPM

 This is the form of IPM I use to introduce beginners.
 I did not invent this particular exercise, which consists of a series of three-minute silent eye-contact meditations, in which we pair up with a first partner, sustain gentle, meditative eye contact for three minutes, then rotate and repeat the same exercise with another partner.
 We continue until we have done several of these short meditations with several different people.
 The purposes of the exercise include: noticing what feelings eye contact arouses with different people, opening up to seeing what we see in others, opening up to being seen by others, deepening social consciousness, etc.